 Assign management roles and grant scope to those roles as a way of granting access or restricting access to Azure resources.
 You can scope a role assignment to a single resource group, a subscription, or a management group.
 The goal is to grant only the required permissions.
-While in the future, there may be additional features that require additional permissions, the below list identifies the required permissions:
+While in the future, there may be additional features that require additional permissions, the below list identifies the current required permissions:

 Follow the steps to assign required application roles to the registered iManage Work for Outlook application.